thuyanduong/box-model-lecture-f2020/README.md

 * What is padding, margin, and border and how does each change the layout of content?
 * How does padding, margin, and border impact the width and height of a content box?
 * What is the `box-sizing` property and how does the `border-box` value change the way width and height are calculated?
-* What is the best way to ensure that all of your element use `border-box` sizing by default?
-* How does a negative margin effect a content box?
-* What is _margin collapse_?

 ### Display and Layout Basics
 * What is the _normal flow_ of HTML content?